Global Citizen Indonesia (GCI): New Indonesia Permanent Residency for Eligible Foreigners

 • Designed to address issues caused by Indonesia’s single-citizenship system.

-• Applies to ex-WNI, their descendants (up to 2 generations), foreign spouses, and mixed-parentage children.
+• Applies to ex-WNI, their descendants (up to 2 generations), Indonesian spouses of foreign citizens, and mixed-parentage children.

 • Requires no citizenship renunciation; applicants keep their foreign nationality.